DominicMachado/DominicMachado.github.io/docs/latn-399-s22/opuscula-latn-399-s22.md

 **Overview**

-There will be four mini-projects, known as opuscula (the Latin for mini-projects) that you will have the option of completing.
+There will be four mini-projects, known as opuscula (the Latin for mini-projects) that you will have the option of completing before our last class of the semester on May 5.
 These projects will ask you dive deeply into the different aspects of the Satyrica by doing some basic reading and research about the text and then completing an analysis or activity based on this reading.
 By doing these assignments, you will gain essential knowledge about key facets of the text and get the chance to explore themes in the text that you find personally interesting.

 There are no specific due dates for particular opuscula, but they must be completed sequentially.
 In addition, you cannot submit them all at the same time; you must receive a satisfactory grade on the previous *opuscula* before turning in the next one.
 For instance, you were to turn in the first *opusculum*, you would have to wait until I gave it back to turn in the second one.
 You should take this into account into when you decide whether and when to work on the *opuscula*.
 In addition, it is worth noting that even though the assignments may seem pretty simple, they will require quite a bit of careful thought and thus cannot be rushed. *Opuscula* can either be shared with me as a GoogleDoc or handed in in person, if you prefer.